 EURAMET is the European Association of National Metrology Institutes [1].
-Its mission is to develop and disseminate an integrated, cost effective, and internationally competitive measurement infrastructure for Europe, by always taking into account the needs of industry, business and governments.
+Its mission is to develop and disseminate an integrated, cost effective, and internationally competitive measurement infrastructure for Europe, focused on meeting the needs of industry, business, and governments.
 Through its services, EURAMET supports its members in meeting their national requirements and establishes a balanced European measurement infrastructure.
-Enhancing the benefits to society that can be borne from metrology is one of the highest priorities for EURAMET and its members.
+Enhancing the benefits of metrology to society is one of the highest priorities for EURAMET and its members.